 For couples all over the nation, conceiving a child is one of the greatest challenges they will ever face.
 No matter how much love and devotion they put into expanding their family, some people are continually facing a slew of legitimate medical reasons that make it difficult to overcome infertility.

 Today’s technology means that there is a better chance than ever before of seeing your dreams come true, but a little bit of knowledge helps to light your way towards success.
-As you move along on your journey towards welcoming a little one of your own, here’s our rundown of some of the most common causes of infertility issues.
+As you move along on your journey towards welcoming a little one of your own, here’s our rundown of the top 10 common causes of infertility issues.

 There are a number of fertility clinics listed online as being “the best” and “most successful places to go.”
 Unfortunately, most likely these places are very expensive and not even in your area.
 Better yet, the clinics that are conveniently located near you will not hesitate to tell you that they are the best in town.